Winter

 Little white feathers / Snow 🔊 A winter poem by Mary Mapes Dodge

-drift like snow.
+like snow.
 Cross hands at wrists and move upwards.
 Shake wings up high.
+Verse

-Verse 2.
-Move fingers faster.
+2. Move fingers faster.
 Hand to heart.
 Place hands to side of face.
+Blow a

 Little white feathers, Filling the air - Little white feathers!
 How came you there?
 “We came from the cloud-birds Sailing so high; They're shaking their white wings Up in the sky.”
 Little white feathers, How swift you go!
 Little white feathers, I love you so!
 “We are swift because We have work to do; But hold up your face, And we'll kiss you true.” |